Skip to main content

 Sign and send your claim (online or by mail) on or after the last day of the claim.
 We must receive your completed claim within 15 days of the end of the claim period, or within 15 days of the date the claim form was made available online or mailed to you, whichever is later.
 If you’re submitting a late claim, include a signed statement explaining why you couldn’t meet the required time frame.

 Sickness applications can’t be filed online.
-You must mail your Application for Sickness Benefits (Form SI-1a) to our Chicago headquarters within 10 days from when you became sick or injured.
+You must submit your Application for Sickness Benefits (Form SI-1a) to the RRB by mail or fax (713-405-2078) within 10 days from when you became sick or injured.
 However, applications received after 10 days but within 30 days of the first day for which you wish to claim benefits are generally considered timely filed if there’s a good reason for the delay.
 If you’re filing a late sickness application, include a signed statement that explains why you couldn’t meet the required time frame.
-Due to ongoing COVID-19 protocols, at this time the RRB will accept sickness applications via fax at 312-751-7185.

 An application, including a doctor’s Statement of Sickness (Form SI-1b, which is part of the sickness application), is required at the beginning of each period of continuing sickness for which benefits are claimed.
-You can mail Form SI-1b with the sickness application, or fax it (with a cover sheet) from your doctor’s office to the RRB at 312-751-7185.
+Statements of sickness may be included with the completed sickness application, or submitted separately by mail or fax.

 Yes.
-A family member should also complete a Statement of Authority to Act for Employee (Form SI-10), which accompanies the Statement of Sickness (Form SI-1b).
+If you are too sick to complete the application, someone else may complete it for you.
+The person signing for you should also complete a Statement of Authority to Act for Employee (SI-10), which accompanies the Statement of Sickness (Form SI-1b).

 We make your first biweekly claim form available online (if you have a myRRB account) and mail you a paper claim form.
 If you file the claim online, all subsequent claim forms will only be made available online, and will no longer be mailed.
 If you file the paper claim form, future claims will be mailed to you.
 Paper claims should be mailed to RRB headquarters.
 Do not file both online and paper claim forms for the same claim period(s).
 We must receive your completed claim forms within 30 days of the last day of the claim period, or within 30 days of the date the claim form was made available online or mailed to you, whichever is later.
 Benefits may be lost if your claim form is filed late.
 If you’re filing a late sickness claim form, include a signed statement that explains why you couldn’t meet the required time frame.